drakkan/sftpgo/docs/howto/getting-started.md

 ### Enable WebDAV service

-Open the SFTPGo configuration file, search for the `webdavd` section and change it as follow.
+You can set the configuration options to enable the FTP service by opening the SFTPGo configuration file, looking for the `webdavd` section and editing it as follows.

 ```json
   "webdavd": {